ddddanil/cyan-msg-py/doc/PROTOCOL.md

 #### `TARGET`

-A user link or a specific resourse.
+A user link or a specific resource.

 #### `ACCEPT-TYPE` and `TYPE`